TEXT OF INTERVIEW

 Vigeland: What does that mean?

 Harris: It means the old check scam that we just talked about.
-It's the, they're being asked to become an agent of this overseas company in the United States, set up a bank account, receive checks from all over, deposit those and then wire the proceeds over after they deduct their pay.
+It’s the, they’re being asked to become an agent of this overseas company in the United States, set up the bank account, receive checks from all over, deposit those and then wire the proceeds over after they deduct the pay.

-Vigeland: It sounds like I can't trust anybody.
+Vigeland: It sounds like like I can’t trust anybody.